What is depression?

 If you experience either of these symptoms nearly every day for at least two weeks, you may be depressed.

 Not everyone with depression has the same symptoms or feels the same way.
 One person might have difficulty sitting still, while another may find it hard to get out of bed each day.
 Other symptoms that may be signs of depression or may go along with being depressed include:

 Having thoughts of suicide, thinking others would be better off without you, or that there is no other way out of your problems are very serious symptoms of depression and need immediate attention.
 It’s important you talk to someone right away if you have thoughts of death or suicide.
 If you are thinking about death or suicide, call the Veterans Crisis Line at 1-800-273-8255 and Press 1.
-You can also use the Veterans Crisis Line online chat.
-Both services provide free, confidential support, 24 hours a day, seven days a week.
+You can also use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support, 24 hours a day, seven days a week.